 When creating separate land titles for each dwelling on a single property.

 In order to allow for a subdivision to occur there are several administrative and legal changes that must take place, therefore, a process is in place to ensure that these changes are accurately implemented.

 In Brooks, subdivisions are handled by the Oldman River Regional Services Commission (ORRSC).
-Click here to learn more about the subdivision process.
+Visit the ORRSC website to learn more about the subdivision process.

 To subdivide, you must apply to ORRSC.
-Application forms can be obtained through ORRSC or by clicking here.
+Application forms can be obtained through ORRSC or view the Subdivision Form (PDF).